SidVer312/GravGenOS/README.md

 #### Update 11/03/24:
+- Optimization of bootloader
-  Reads from FAT12 in Bootloader
+- Reads from FAT12 in Bootloader
+- C implementation of the same
-  Nearly hit 512B limit for boot sector
+- Nearly hit 512B limit for boot sector

 #### Update 10/03/24:
-  Reads from disk
+- Reads from disk
-  Added config for Bochs
+- Added config for Bochs
-  Switch to qemu
+- Switch to qemu

 #### Update 18/01/24:
-  Initializes for FAT
+- Initializes for FAT

 #### Update 04/01/24:
-  Boots up into a Hello World screen
+- Boots up into a Hello World screen